-- Special Areas of Conservation (SACs) designated under the Habitats Directive2; - Special Protection Areas (SPAs) designated under the Wild Birds Directive3.
+- Special Areas of Conservation (SACs) designated under the Habitats Directive; 2 and - Special Protection Areas (SPAs) designated under the Wild Birds Directive.

-National planning policy also recommends that 'Ramsar sites', designated under the Ramsar Convention 1971, should be afforded the same level of consideration as SPAs and SACs.
-They should be included in assessment, where relevant.
+The English National Planning Policy Framework (NPPF) requires that 'Ramsar sites', designated under the Ramsar Convention 1971, 4 should be afforded the same level of consideration as SPAs and SACs.
+They should therefore be included in an assessment, where relevant.
+Article 6(3) of the Habitats Directive requires that 'Any plan or project not directly connected with or necessary to the management of the site but likely to have a